stephenneale/seng371-group16/as-developers/rd.md

 #### 3.2.2 Functional Requirements

+REQ-2-1: Instructors may post notes (discrete bulletin style messages) to their course pages.

+REQ-2-2: Instructors may add arbitrary file attachments to these notes that may be viewed and downloaded by students

+REQ-2-3: Students see all notes that instructors post on course pages in reverse chronological order on the respective course page

+REQ-2-4: Instructors may designate specific notes to accept assignment submissions.
+Students can upload files to these assignment notes, which are in turn visible to the instructor.
+These submissions are visible only to the student who uploaded them, and the instructor.

+REQ-2-5: Instructors may assign grades (decimal number from 0.0 to 100.0) to each student's submission, which the student can see in the place where they submitted their assignment.

 ### 3.3 Grades

 _this section describes the funcitonality of students being able to see all their graded items for